bettinaswynnerton/learning-with-Astra/README.md

 If you have attended recently our workshops here, we ask you to create your own Github repo showing off your learning journey with Astra.
 You could use this repo here as a start: fork it and update it with your own examples.

+## Explain your use case ##

+Pick an example application that you could see on Astra and describe the entities and queries for it.

+Include diagrams, screenshots etc to make it more interesting and better convey your ideas.

 ## Create your own tables on Astra ##

 Example tables that we used in the workshop: